Skip to content

 Does Duolingo have Elvish?
 No. Duolingo has no Elvish course.
 Tengwar is the dedicated alternative.

 Is there a free Elvish learning app?
-Yes — Tengwar's first 6 lessons are completely free.
+Yes — Tengwar's first 5 lessons per language are completely free.
 Start here.

 What Elvish should I learn — Quenya or Sindarin?
 See our full comparison: Quenya vs Sindarin — Which to Learn First.